Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Spectral ratio functions

 Firstly, whilst $\emag(k)/\ekinpar(k)$ retains similar power-law like structure into the peak as $\emag(k)/\ekinperp(k)$, the peak of $\emag(k)/\ekinpar(k)$ is shifted to much smaller modes $k \approx 30$, and now a significant range of scales, the sub-shear-viscous scales, emerge at high-$k$ with $\emag(k)/\ekinpar(k) \approx 0.1$.
-Moreover, there is no clear change in the shape of $\emag(k)/\ekinpar(k)$ as the dynamo saturates, in contrast to the suppression we see in the bottom panel.
+Moreover, there is no clear change in the shape of $\emag(k)/\ekinpar(k)$ as the dynamo saturates, in contrast to the suppression we see in the bottom panel, i.e., compressible modes experience only a very weak magnetic backreaction.
 Naturally, there are two $k_{\rm eq}$, the low-$k$ $k_{\rm eq}$ corresponding to the transition between compressible modes that are in subequipartition, and hence strong enough to influence the field, and then the high-$k$ $k_{\rm eq}$, corresponding to the onset of the sub-shear-viscous range.
 Sandwiched in between are a range of scales that are in superequipartition, making the scale-by-scale saturation quite complex in the compressible modes of the $\Pnu \gg 1$ plasmas.